 Affirming its historic position and in response to new challenges facing workers, The United Methodist Church:

-- encourages all employers to respect workers’ right to organize and recognize the inherent power that employers have over workers in most workplaces.
-This power over workers’ livelihoods means that employers must be especially careful not to bully or threaten employees, if workers are indeed to experience a "freedom of association."
-In particular, employers are encouraged to clearly communicate to their employees that they are neutral on their employees’ choice and will deal fairly with any union they select; abide by their employees’ decision when a majority has signed union authorization cards or otherwise indicated their desire to be represented by a union, and refrain from using hearings, elections, and appeals as a means for delaying or avoiding representation for their employees.
+3. encourages all employers to respect workers’ right to organize and recognize the inherent power that employers have over workers in most workplaces.
+This power over workers’ livelihoods means that employers must be especially careful not to bully or threaten employees, if workers are indeed to experience freedom of association.
+In particular, employers are encouraged to clearly communicate to their employees that they are neutral on their employees’ choice and will deal fairly with any union they select; abide by their employees’ decision when a majority has indicated their desire to be represented by a union, and refrain from using hearings, elections, and appeals as a means for delaying or avoiding representation for their employees.
 The United Methodist Church is particularly concerned about the unethical practices of locking workers out of their workplaces and permanently replacing striking workers;

 4. expresses additional concern about the erosion of worker rights and supports policies to strengthen the power of workers to challenge unjust working conditions and guarantee their right to organize.